pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 resource type into the Signal K tree (unless it is restricted by *excludeFromInit*).

-If *putSupport* is set to 'provider' then a PUT handler is installed on the injected meta paths.
+If *putSupport* is set to 'limited' then a PUT handler is installed on the injected meta paths.

 If *putSupport* is set to 'full', then a PUT handler is installed on